polterguy/polterguy.github.io/plugins/magic.lambda/index.md

 ### How to use [lte]

-**[lte]** will do a comparison between its two arguments, and only return true if its first argument is _"less than or equal"_ to its seconds argument.
+**[lte]** will do a comparison between its two arguments, and only return true if its first argument is _"less than or equal"_ to its second argument.
 Consider the following.

 ```
 .src1:int:4